rgoomar/i3-wm-config/README.md

 It has support for multi-monitor configurations and shows small examples of how that can work.

-Uses Gnome-Terminal as the terminal.
+Uses Terminal (xfce4 terminal) as the terminal.
 It will always open gnome-sound-applet and nm-applet for volume control and network control.

 # Installation Instructions
 Install i3 v4.3
 If using Ubuntu or Debian, don't use the one in the aptitude package manager (as of 10-24-2012).
 Follow the instructions on http://i3wm.org/docs/repositories.html

+If using Arch Linux, install from the pacman package manager

 `cd ~/.config`
 `git clone git@github.com:rgoomar/i3-wm-config.git i3`